jayclassless/tidypy/README.rst

       --disable-progress              Disable the display of the progress bar.
       --disable-noqa                  Disable the ability to ignore issues using the "# noqa" comment in Python files.
+      --disable-config-cache          Disable the use of the cache when retrieving configurations referenced by the "extends"
+                                      option.
       --help                          Show this message and exit.

 If you need to generate a skeleton configuration file with the default options,